 I learned that Topps lost a monopolization lawsuit which triggered new market competition in 1981 from Fleer and Donruss.
 Over the next decade, a few more brands entered the mix (Sportflics, Score and Upper Deck), and they all vied for shelf space.
 This created massive overproduction.
 It was a baseball card boom, and by the late 80's, some of the most popular cards had over a million in circulation.
 Today, they simply aren't rare to find.
 My personal favorite, the 1987 Donruss Greg Maddux Rated Rookie, can be purchased for a dollar on eBay.
 One dollar!

-So, to celebrate their designs and help reduce circulation, I've decided to turn them into pieces of artwork.
-My diamonds often tell stories about the baseball card boom and subsequent bubble burst.
+So, to celebrate their designs and help reduce circulation, I decided to turn them into pieces of artwork.
+In December of 2018, I began paying homage to the sport with my diamonds, which often tell visual stories about the baseball card boom and subsequent bubble burst.
+Soon after, I started creating my gum stick-inspired art... as an analogy for stained careers.
+It's since evolved into something broader.